The Tattered Dress

-The Tattered Dress is a 1957 American CinemaScope film noir crime film released by Universal Pictures and directed by Jack Arnold.
-It stars Jeff Chandler, Jeanne Crain, Jack Carson, Gail Russell and Elaine Stewart.
+The Tattered Dress is a 1957 American CinemaScope film noir crime drama released by Universal Pictures and directed by Jack Arnold, starring Jeff Chandler, Jeanne Crain, Jack Carson, Gail Russell and Elaine Stewart.

 Plot

-In a California resort community, wealthy Michael Reston is charged with the murder of a man he claimed attacked his wife, Charleen.

-Reston hires a high-priced lawyer, James Gordon Blane, a man known to do anything to win a case.
-Blane makes few friends because the victim was a popular figure in the community while the Restons are not popular with anyone.
-But his skillful cross-examination of the local sheriff, Nick Hoak, results in Reston being found not guilty.
+Michael Reston, a wealthy man in a Californian resort, is angry with his wife Charleen, because her tattered dress betrays that she’s having an affair.
+He drags her into a convertible, forcing her to direct him to her lover Larry Bell, a bartender.
+Michael shoots Larry down on the sidewalk.

+He hires James Gordon Blane, a high-priced lawyer from New York.
+Blane says goodbye to his wife Diane and his two little sons.
+On the train he has a conversation with newspaper reporter Ralph Adams, who's following the case.

+When Blane arrives, he's regarded with mistrust by the local people.
+His skilful cross-examination of sheriff Nick Hoak results in Reston being acquitted.

 Hoak decides to get even.
-He pressures a woman juror to perjure herself, who claims that Blane bribed her.
-Blane goes on trial, with only his estranged wife, Diane, and his friend, Billy, coming to his aid.
+He pressures juror Carol Morrow, his ex-lover, into claiming that Blane bribed her.
+Blane goes on trial.
+His wife Diane and his friend Billy show up to help him, but after collecting crucial evidence Billy is driven off a cliff.
 While defending himself, Blane begins to feel remorse over having won acquittals for so many guilty clients.

-Blane ultimately is found not guilty based on the prospect the sheriff framed him in retaliation for his successful defense of Reston.
-The juror, Carol Morrow, formerly romantically involved with the sheriff, becomes distraught when he rejects her out of fear his jury tampering will be discovered.
+Blane ultimately is found not guilty based on the prospect the sheriff framed him in retaliation for his successful defence of Reston.
 Enraged by the acquittal, the sheriff intends to kill Blane as he goes down the Court-House steps.
 Before he can he is shot by Morrow.
 As she is arrested, the Blanes reconcile and leave town for good.